systemd/mkosi/mkosi.md

   is automatically used for this purpose (also see the "Files" section below).

-`IncludeDirectory=`, `--include-directory=`

-: Takes a path of a directory to use as the include directory.
-This directory is mounted at `/usr/include` when building the build image and running the build script.
-This means all include files installed to `/usr/include` will be stored in this directory.
-This is useful to make include files available on the host system for use by language servers to provide code completion.
-If this option is not specified, but a directory `mkosi.includedir/` exists in the local directory, it is automatically used for this purpose (also see the "Files" section below).

 `InstallDirectory=`, `--install-directory=`

 : Takes a path of a directory to use as the install directory.
 The